 Similarly, websites which are not regulated by the CQC may employ doctors who don’t make a proper assessment of each patient.
 Prescription-only medicines should only be prescribed to a patient after the doctor is confident that it’s in the patient’s best interest to receive it.

-The director with overall clinical responsibility for Lloydspharmacy Online Doctor is Amanda Dorkes.
-Amanda Dorkes is a registered UK pharmacist and Clinical Director of LloydsPharmacy Online Doctor.
-She oversees our team of doctors who manage Online Doctor patients.
+The clinician with overall clinical responsibility for Lloydspharmacy Online Doctor is Dr Kieran Seyan.
+Dr Seyan is a UK and Irish registered General Practitioner.
+He oversees our team of doctors who manage Online Doctor patients.

 LloydsPharmacy Online Doctor